uogbonda/Stack-Overflow-Survey-2020/README.md

 ## General info
 Get information from the data set:

--What kind of information does the survey contain?
+- What kind of information does the survey contain?
--Which variables are particularly interesting to you and why?
+- Which variables are particularly interesting to you and why?
--Analyze the salary and how different variables are correlating with it.
+- Analyze the salary and how different variables are correlating with it.

 ## Technologies